[PHP] Points to note when checking whether a specified string/pattern is included

 strpos('2100', 100) strpos('2100', chr((int)100)) strpos('2100', 'd')

-To avoid unintended consequences, it is best to specify a string for needle unless there are special circumstances.
+To avoid unintended results, it is better to specify a string for needle unless there are special circumstances.

 PHP: chr - Manual